The Colour Affects System

 Since the Wright Theory held true every time, she was able to develop the Colour Affects System from its tenets:

-- There are four colour families, within which every colour harmonises with every other colour in the family.
+- There are four colour families, within which every colour naturally harmonises with every other colour in the family.
 Colours from different families do not truly harmonise.

 - There are also four basic personality types.